 Afterwhich you’ll need to re-login for the group changes to take effect (a simple ‘su – yourUsername’ on the command line you plan to run docker commands on suffices for the short-term)

 Downloading and starting the PostgreSQL sandbox is as easy as:

 docker run \ --name pgsandbox1 \ -d \ -e "POSTGRES_PASSWORD=password" \ -p 5432:5432 \ postgres:10

 - Run a (ephemeral) container named ‘pgsandbox1’ based of the postgres:10 image tag

 - In detached mode (-d)

-- And sets the PostgreSQL superuser (by default ‘postgres’)’s password to ‘password’ via a system environmental variable
+- Setting the password for the PostgreSQL superuser to ‘password’ via a system environmental variable (-e)